SresthaCodeWave/sresthachattopadhyay/README.md

 - 🌱 I’m currently learning the backend!
 - 👯 I’m looking to collaborate on my Internship Project
 - 🤔 I’m looking for help with javascript
-- 💬 Ask me about anything.
+- 💬 Ask me about anything
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
--->